 What will happen if you try to use your standard franking machine after the desertification deadline?

-In the period leading up to the decertification deadline, you will no longer be able to add credit to your standard franking machine.
+From 1st November 2022, you will no longer be able to add credit to your standard franking machine.
 This means you will no longer be able to frank mail once your funds are spent.
 After the deadline, Royal Mail will only accept mail that has been produced by a Mailmark franking machine.
 Any franked mail that doesn’t contain a Mailmark barcode will be returned to the sender.